-The application form is available on our website and you can fill it in and download it to your computer for printing.
+The Tobacco Application form is available on our here and you can fill it in and download it to your computer for printing.
 In November, the Office of Finance will send annual renewal notices to all tobacco retail permittees.
 However, it is the responsibility of the tobacco retailer to obtain, complete, and return renewal notices even if one is not received.

 When did the Ordinance become effective?